fedimint/fedimint-web-sdk/packages/create-fedimint-app/template-vite-react-ts/README.md

 # Fedimint + Vite + React + TypeScript Starter

-This template provides a minimal setup to get The Fedimint Web SDK working with Vite + React + TypeScript.
+This template provides a minimal setup to get The Fedimint Sdk working with Vite + React + TypeScript.

 ## Technologies Used